-According to the College Board, the average cost for out-of-state tuition and fees at public four-year colleges for the 2013-2014 school year was $22,223.
-For private schools, the cost was just more than $30,000 annually.
+According to the College Board, for the 2016-17 school year the average cost for out-of-state tuition and fees at public four-year colleges was $24,930, with an average cost for in-state tuition and fees of $9,650.
+For private nonprofit schools, the cost was $33,480 for 2016-17.

 Although the published sticker prices for college often exceed the prices students actually pay, there’s no doubt that sending a kid to college is an expensive proposition.

 I want to start a college fund for my son.
 Can you tell me how to go about doing it and which college fund would be the best one to start? — Robert